 The Wadsworth-Longfellow Family Papers represent the papers of two New England families who were united by the marriage of Stephen Longfellow and Zilpah Wadsworth, the parents of Henry Wadsworth Longfellow.

-Family groups represented include those of William Longfellow (1650-1690) “the Emigrant,” Stephen Longfellow (1685-1764), Peleg Wadsworth (1748-1829), and Stephen Longfellow (1776-1849).
-They include the journals and letters written by Longfellow’s uncle, Henry Wadsworth, while serving in the U.S. Navy during the Barbary Wars, and the letters of his grandfather, Peleg Wadsworth, while a member of congress during Washington’s presidency, as well as the correspondence of his father, Stephen Longfellow, a Portland, Maine lawyer and member of Congress, and his mother Zilpah Wadsworth Longfellow.
+Family groups represented include those of “the Emigrant” William Longfellow (1650-1690), Stephen Longfellow (1685-1764), Peleg Wadsworth (1748-1829), and Stephen Longfellow (1776-1849).
+They include the journals and letters written by Longfellow’s uncle, Henry Wadsworth, while serving in the U.S. Navy during the Barbary Wars, the letters of Longfellow's grandfather, Peleg Wadsworth, while a member of congress during Washington’s presidency, and the correspondence of Longfellow's parents, Zilpah (Wadsworth) Longfellow and Stephen Longfellow, a Portland, Maine lawyer and member of Congress.

 This collection consists of personal materials, correspondence, official and legal documents of twenty-six members of the Appleton family, beginning with the papers of Nathan Appleton (1779-1861).
 Nathan Appleton was a prominent businessman and politician associated with the development of the textile mills in Lowell, Massachusetts, and father of Frances Appleton Longfellow, the wife of Henry Wadsworth Longfellow.
 Also included is a section of research material compiled by Henry Wadsworth Longfellow Dana on his Appleton relatives, including genealogies.

-The Dana Family Papers is a collection of papers amassed by Elizabeth Ellery Dana (1846-1939) [EED] and Henry Wadsworth Longfellow Dana (1881-1950) [HWLD] through the course of their researching and writing about the Dana family.
-The collection was most likely initiated by EED, who first began writing The Dana Family in America.
-HWLD, author of The Dana Saga: Three Centuries of Danas in Cambridge (1941) was also interested in the history of the Dana family, and the two collaborated in their research.
+The Dana Family Papers is a collection of papers amassed by Elizabeth Ellery Dana (1846-1939) and Henry Wadsworth Longfellow Dana (1881-1950) through the course of their researching and writing about the Dana family.
+The collection was most likely initiated by Elizabeth Dana, who first began writing The Dana Family in America.
+H.W.L.
+Dana, author of The Dana Saga: Three Centuries of Danas in Cambridge (1941) was also interested in the history of the Dana family, and the two collaborated in their research.